On exact sequences of Hodge theoretic fundamental groups: Case study: moduli space of degree line bundles on the universal curve

 Conversely, given a representation of $\mathbb{G}_a^{k}\times \widehat{\Z}^{k}$, we need to produce a local system in $\LS^{\text{Hdg}}(A)$.
-Such a representation is the same as $k$ linear operators $U_i$ of finite order and $k$ nilpotent operators $N_i$ that all commute with each other.
+Such a representation is the same as $k$ linear operators $U_i$ of finite order and $k$ unipotent operators $N_i$ that all commute with each other.
 Hence we get a local system $\mathbb{V}$ of $A$ by assigning each generators of $\Z^{k}$ to $U_iN_i$.
 We need to show that $\mathbb{V}$ is a subquotient of a local system which underlies a variation of mixed Hodge structure.
-Since the semi-simplification of $\Gr^\bullet\mathbb{V}$ is of finite monodromy, we know that there exists some positive integer $m$ such that $[m]^*\mathbb{V}$ is a unipotent local system on $A$, where $[m]:A\to A$ is the multiplication-by-$m$ map.
-It follows that $\mathbb{V}$ is a sub-local system of $[m]_*[m]^*\mathbb{V}$.
-Therefore, it's enough to show that every unipotent local system on $\mathbb{V}$ is a subquotient of some local system which underlies a variation of mixed Hodge structure.
+Since the semi-simplification of $\Gr^\bullet\mathbb{V}$ has finite monodromy, we know that there exists a finite \'{e}tale cover $\chi\colon A'\to A$ such that $\chi^*\mathbb{V}$ is a unipotent local system on $A'$.
+It follows that $\mathbb{V}$ is a sub-local system of $\chi_*\chi^*\mathbb{V}$.
+Therefore, it's enough to show that every unipotent local system $\mathbb{V}$ is a subquotient of some local system which underlies a variation of mixed Hodge structure.
+This follows from the work of D'Addezio-Esnault \cite[Theorem 4.4]{DE22} as well as the work of Jacobsen \cite[Theorem 7.2]{Jac22}, who showed that the full subcategory of local systems that are subquotients of local systems underlying graded-polarizable, admissible $\Q$ variation of mixed Hodge structure is closed under taking extensions.

-Let $V$ be the fiber of $\mathbb{V}$ over a point in $A$ and let $\{v_1,\dots,v_r\}$ be a basis for $V$.
-Then we may define a $\pi_1(A)$-equivariant surjection where $1_i$ is the multiplicative identity in the $i$-th copy of $\Q[\pi_1(A,x)]$.
-As $V$ is a unipotent representation, we know that there exists some $N$ such that $(g-1)^N$ is in the kernel of this map for every $g\in \Q[\pi_1(A,x)]$.
-It follows that this map factors through $(\Q[\pi_1(A,x)]/J^N)^r$, where $J$ is the augmentation ideal inside the group ring.
-The work of Hain and Zucker \cite{HZ87} shows that $\Q[\pi_1(A,x)]/J^N$ is a local system underlying an admissible, graded-polarizable $\Q$-variation of mixed Hodge structure, and hence so does $(\Q[\pi_1(A,x)]/J^N)^r$.
-It also has an integral structure coming from the integral group ring.
-It follows that every unipotent local system on is a subquotient of some local system which underlies a variation of mixed Hodge structure.